ussamazahid96/rosetta/README.md

 # Rosetta (upgraded to chisel3)
 Rosetta is a project template to rapidly deploy chisel3 and Vivado HLS accelerators on the Xilinx PYNQ/Ultra96 platform.
 It uses the PlatformWrapper components from the fpga-tidbits framework for easy memory mapped register file management.

 For Chisel accelerators, use the chisel3 branch.
 For Vivado HLS accelerators, use the hls branch.
-For now chisel3 branch has a minimal example which uses AXILite interface to add to unsigned integers.
-Examples with AXIMaster and AXIStream will be added in the near future.
+For now chisel3 branch has a two examples.
+One uses AXILite interface to add two unsigned integers.
+And the other one shows how to use AXIMaster interface to read from DRAM.

 ## Requirements
 1. A working Chisel3 and sbt setup.